-*These papers are free to logged-in Executive Network members and MICW members.
-Please log in above to access these benefits.*
+These papers are FREE to Executive Network members and MICW members.
+Please ensure you are loged in (above) to access these benefits via the Members Hub.

 Internal Self Assessment

 This publication has been specifically created to provide organisations with a self assessment model based on the CRAFT programme and incorporates the structure which forms the foundation of BS 11000.
 Understanding the strengths and weaknesses of your own organisations is key to building a strong external partnership.